Sandy in front of 909 standing under our balcony room.

 And then we step through the doorway into our room.
 We know the French hand painted wall paper went years ago.
 But the room is just as we recall it.
 The balcony.
 The twist and turn secret passage like closet with a door in our room, in the tiny hall and in the adjoining the room we just left.
 Totally occupied by those corner room girls.
 We settle for metal free standing things the college gives us.
 I change to this room that second year because Betsy, the girl already in the balcony room, and I are good friends plus my roommate Jane (Winters Wise) is leaving school at the end of the semester.
 Mary Ann Sturgis (Nassawadox native ferry ride and all) has already left midterm.

 Enter roommate number three, Sandy, a freshman.
-I get a letter from her that summer naming all the things we have in common.
-Our names.
-Sandra Lee and Sandra Leigh.
+I get a letter from her that summer naming all the things we have in common including our first and middle names, Sandra Leigh.
 Our home towns.
 Rockwell and Rockville.
 It is a match meant to be.
 We become instantly Jett and Nash, so decided by me to avoid confusion but also because my Dad and his best friend in college went by Jett and Leggett and I thought it exceedingly cool.